MohamedAbdelhalem/Acrreditations/AG_Monitor_and_Troubleshooting/Notes/M01_Wait_statistics.md

 ---

-**Can I adjust the group commit wait time** in SQL Server Always On Availability Groups?,
+### Can I adjust the Group Commit Wait Time in SQL Server Always On Availability Groups?

 <mark><b>Yes, but only indirectly.</b></mark>